Wise-Elm/fund_tracker/README.md

     financeapp is designed to be easily expandable, being able to quickly incorporate new financial data applications in order to retrieve data.

+TODO:

+    Incorporate more robust error and exception handling.
+    Develop unittesting.